leaningtech/webvm/README.md

 	- Click on `Settings`.
 	- Go to the `Pages` section.
 	- Select `Github Actions` as the source.
+        - If you are using a custom domain, ensure `Enforce HTTPS` is enabled.
 - Run the workflow.
 	- Click on `Actions`.
 	- Accept the prompt.
 This is required only once to enable Actions for your fork.